 You are on a diving board looking below at the deep end of the pool.
 You are about to deliver a speech.
 It’s the first day of a new job.
 Everyone experiences anxiety from time to time.
 But when does that anxiety cross the line to become an anxiety disorder?

-Dr. Laura Markley, who is triple-board certified in Pediatrics, Psychiatry, and Child and Adolescent Psychiatry and is a member of the team at Akron Children’s Hospital’s Lois and John Orr Family Behavioral Health Center, recently discussed anxiety disorders in a podcast interview.
+Dr. Laura Markley, who is board certified in Pediatrics, Psychiatry, Child and Adolescent Psychiatry and Addiction Medicine, is a member of the team at Akron Children’s Hospital’s Lois and John Orr Family Behavioral Health Center, recently discussed anxiety disorders in a podcast interview.

 The biology of anxiety

 “If you look at the biology of it, fear is something that provides a protective function in our brain,” said Dr. Markley.
 “We should be able to recognize something in our environment – something that could pose danger – with your brain and body responding in way to protect you from being hurt.
 Evolutionarily, that’s how we have survived, but anxiety is feeling like there is a threat when there is no real threat.”